egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 <br>

-The models will require a certain amount of flexibility to be able to change the timeframes over which data are compared and the set of predictor variables that will change depending on the timeframes selected.
+The models will require a certain amount of flexibility to be able to change the time frames over which data are compared and the set of predictor variables that will change depending on the time frames selected.
 Funding constraints and client objectives may also require changes to the modelling process or purpose at any point.
 Currently there are no significant limitations on model development - sufficient